jpgimenez/collective.collage.megamenu/README.txt

 #. **Current Megamenu**: selects current folder as current megamenu (the one
    that will be displayed in ``plone.portalheader`` viewlet manager).
 #. **Disable Megamenu**: removes ``IMegamenuEnabled`` interface to current folder.
-#. **Test Megamenu**: shows a preview of the current megamenu-enabled folder as if it were *the* megamenu.
+#. **Test Megamenu**: shows a preview of the current megamenu-enabled folder as if
+   it were *the* megamenu.

 Collage layout-views for ``ATCTContent``: ``menu`` and ``intro``.

 Collage renderer-views for Collage, Rows and Columns used inside the above layout-views.
-This is provide cleaner HTML.
+This is to provide cleaner HTML.

 JavaScript and CSS resources to support megamenu.
+Special CSS for Plone classic theme (Plone 3 theme).

 Native support for ATFolders (see ``atfolder.zcml``) can be extended for other custom folder implementations.